The Global Navigation Satellite System consists of one or more core constellation(s) and then set of possible augmentations.

 Aircraft-based augmentations also include more complex integration of a receiver into the aircraft avionics.
 These are generally termed aircraft autonomous integrity monitoring (AAIM).
 An inertial navigation system, for example, can aid GNSS during short periods when the satellite navigation antennas are shadowed by the aircraft during manoeuvres or during periods when insufficient satellites are in view.
 Integrity of the position estimation can be monitored by comparing the inertial position against the derived GPS position.
 Furthermore, augmentation techniques can improve availability of the navigation function by providing altimetry-aiding, more accurate time sources or some combination of sensor inputs combined through Kalman filtering techniques.

 RAIM is the most common form of integrity monitoring.
-Most Navigation Specifications will have specific requirements for the flight crew to check that there will be sufficient satellites to enable the algorith to provide integrity monitoring; this is known as RAIM prediction.
+Most Navigation Specifications will have specific requirements for the flight crew to check that there will be sufficient satellites to enable the algorithm to provide integrity monitoring; this is known as RAIM prediction.
 The States' AIPs will lay down what RAIM prediction check will be required for the operation.

 To provide improved positional accuracy and integrity monitoring of the ‘core constellations’ independent civilian systems have been developed.
 To cover a regional size area, a Geostationary satellite is used to transmit augmentation data to the end users.
 These GEOs transmit their information on the L1 frequency, however a specific SBAS receiver is required to read the information.; these receivers are referred to as ETSO 145C (integrated) or ETSO 146C (stand-alone).
 All SBAS systems monitor and provide corrections for GPS.
 Only the Russian Federation's System for Differential Corrections and Monitoring (SDCM) also monitors and provides corrections for GLONASS.